 Because the facts and the truth are ferreted out by credible journalists whose writings fill the pages of community newspapers and national dailies.

 No one reads newspapers anymore, you say.
 Wrong!
 Nine in 10 Canadians read content that was originally generated from a newspaper each week.
 Canadians turn to newspaper information on a number of issues.
 It could be the details of a government program, or updates on NAFTA talks, or what the stock market is doing.
+The stocks are usually what most readers are after.
+The stocks, as those listed here can give you a general idea at a glance as to what's happening all over the world.
 In the case of a community newspaper, readers seek out information on town council happenings, or school events, or delight in seeing a picture of their children on the front page.

 Journalists not only gather the news, they also confirm the sources and double check the facts.
 In a world where information is instantaneous, it is surprising that 63 per cent of Canadians are unable to distinguish between legitimate news websites and fake news stories.
 Another important reason why newspaper journalism matters ... now more than ever.